AFOSR - Information and Networks

 COGNITIVE AND COMPUTATIONAL NEUROSCIENCE

-The Cognitive and Computational Neuroscience program funds high-risk, high-potential basic research that uses experimental and computational modeling techniques from systems neuroscience, cognitive neuroscience, computational/theoretical neuroscience, cognitive science, and cognitive psychology to understand the neural mechanisms responsible for perception, cognition, and behavior.
-The program also supports brain-inspired algorithm and hardware development provided these are useful for testing proposed neuroscience theories and/or enabling novel capabilities in computing, artificial intelligence, or autonomous systems.
+Program Description: The Cognitive and Computational Neuroscience program funds high-risk, high-potential basic research that uses experimental and computational modeling techniques from systems neuroscience, cognitive neuroscience, computational/theoretical neuroscience, cellular and molecular neuroscience, cognitive science, and cognitive psychology to:

 • Neural Information Representation.
-It is well established that neurons communicate information via action potentials (APs, “spikes”), but understanding how neurons represent information has remained a long-standing challenge.
+It is well established that neurons communicate information via action potentials (“spikes”), but understanding how neurons represent information has remained a long-standing challenge.
 Debates continue regarding whether neurons use precise spike timing or frequency to encode information, the functions of noisy, probabilistic population codes, and whether every spike carries signal.
-Proposed research projects should characterize neural activity with the aim of reliably decoding neuronal information.
+Proposed research projects should characterize neural activity with the aim of reliably decoding information.
 Proposers should describe how their research, if successful, will advance our ability to test hypotheses regarding neural mechanisms and functions and/or enable greater sophistication for applications such as sensory and sensorimotor prosthetics, brain-machine interfaces, and deception detection.

 • Brain-inspired Computing.
 Recent examples of commercially-developed neuromorphic hardware have focused on power consumption and density advantages over conventional hardware, but brain-inspired circuits also hold promise for novel computing architectures that can address problems that traditional von Neumann architectures cannot (or at least not within polynomial time or better).
 Research proposals on brain-inspired computational capabilities should describe how the research will fill gaps in computing or how it will enable novel artificial intelligence algorithms.